The WhoCo guide to writing effective, honest, and compelling job descriptions.

-Next, connect task statements to relevant worker characteristics by identifying the knowledge, abilities, or skills required to carry it out.
-These categories are collectively referred to as KSAOs—Knowledge, Skills, Abilities, and Other characteristics.
-“Other” includes things like education or special certifications (e.g., Certified Professional Accountant, Registered Nurse, Professional Engineer).
+Connect objectives and task statements to relevant worker characteristics by identifying the knowledge, abilities, and skills—or KSAOs—required to carry them out.
+The “O” stands for Other, and includes things like education or special certifications such as Certified Professional Accountant, Registered Nurse, or Professional Engineer.

-Map out your worker characteristics with a sheet of paper divided into two columns.
-List on the left side all the task statements, or what someone does in the role.
-Across from those, jot down the correlating knowledge, skills, or abilities (KSAs) required for the ideal candidate to do that task well.
+Map out your worker characteristics on paper.
+First, list your objectives for the role, then divide the rest of the sheet into two columns.
+List on the left side all the task statements or what someone does to accomplish the objectives.
+Across from those, write the knowledge, skills, or abilities (KSAOs) needed to do that task well.
 You have now connected your task statements to relevant worker characteristics.
-Hang on to these, you need them for the next step.
+Hang on to these.
+You need them for the next step.

 Sample tasks and KSAs for a Software Engineer

-Search for your role on O*NET if you really want to nerd out on task statements and KSAOs (O*NET is a collection of occupational data sponsored by the U.S. Department of Labor).
-For most jobs, O*NET will suggest task statements under the headings “Tasks”, “Work Activities”, and “Detailed Work Activities.”
+Search for your role on O*NET if you want to nerd out on task statements and KSAOs (O*NET is a collection of occupational data sponsored by the U.S. Department of Labor).
+For most jobs, O*NET will suggest t ask statements under the headings “Tasks,” “Work Activities,” and “Detailed Work Activities.”
 Find KSAOs under their respective headings.
 There’s a lot there to help you.
 Go nuts.

-Next, add in relevant details such as location, whether the role is remote, whether travel or odd working hours are required, etc. Include worker eligibility/citizenship requirements and information on how to apply.
+First, list out relevant job details such as location, whether the role is remote, whether travel or odd working hours are required, etc. Include worker eligibility/citizenship requirements and information on how to apply.

-Provide transparency about the position as you round out the job description: pay and benefits, reporting structure, development opportunities, and company mission, vision, and values.
-Especially with early-stage startups, candidates will want to know more about your company.
-Describe what you do, your founding story, how much you’ve raised, and your company culture (steer away from bro-ey language that may turn some people off).
+Review for transparency as you round out the job description: make sure you communicate what you’d like to know if you were applying for the role.
+We recommend covering pay and benefits, reporting structure, development opportunities, and company mission, vision, and values.
+Candidates will want to know more about your company, especially with early-stage startups with no name recognition or reputation.
+Describe what you do, your founding story, money raised, and your company culture (steer away from bro-ey language that may turn people off).
 Craft your organizational info so you can re-use it across roles.

-Ensure you select folks based on real job requirements by providing a Realistic Job Preview (RJP) to prospects.
-In other words, don't just pitch the fun parts in your job description, be clear about the less savory aspects of the work as well.
-Communicating a realistic preview of the role helps you avoid the costly mistake of overselling to a candidate who won't stay in the position.
-We're all about building the funnel, but quality matters too.
-You want folks to self-select out of the hiring process if they aren't a good fit.
+Ensure you hire based on actual job requirements by providing prospects with a Realistic Job Preview (RJP).
+In short, avoid only pitching the fun parts of the role in your job description.
+Be clear about the less savory aspects of the work as well.
+Communicating a transparent, realistic preview of the role helps you avoid the costly mistake of overselling the job to a candidate who won't stay in the position.
+We're all about building your applicant pool, but fit matters too.
+You want people to self-select out of the hiring process if they aren't suitable for the role.